In the

 - From measurement to measurement, the antenna under test was rotated to produce

-maximum amplitude across all channels within the bandwidth segment (not necessarily maximum channel flatness
+maximum amplitude across all channels within the bandwidth span (not necessarily maximum channel flatness

 of any one channel).